webrender/hawaii/index.md

                     * The Stables at Turtle Bay: Make a reservation for fun oceanside horseback riding!
                 coords: [21.7054038,-157.9971531]
             -   title: Kawela Bay Beach Park 🍔🐶
                 description: Located right next to Turtle Bay, Kawela Bay has miles of trails open to the public.
-In addition, the beaches of Kawela bay are quiet compared to the others on the north shore - we often come here and have the beach all to ourselves.
+In addition, the beaches of Kawela Bay are quiet compared to the others on the north shore - we often come here and have the beach all to ourselves.
 Our favorite place to take the dogs!
+You've also got a good chance of spotting turtles on the beach here, but please keep a 10ft distance from these beautiful creatures.
                 coords: [21.6973731,-158.0067635]
             -   title: Kulima Farm Stand 🍔🐶
                 coords: [21.6924734,-158.005335]